-We continue to deliver civil defence emergency management training for our staff to effectively respond to incidents and emergencies in our district.
+We continue to deliver Civil Defence Emergency Management training for our staff to effectively respond to incidents and emergencies in our district.
 We are also focusing on developing leadership expertise to better respond in emergencies or incidents.

-Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The evaluation of annual exercise as a measure of effectiveness of training delivery - 50% 69% Target met.
+Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The evaluation of annual exercise as a measure of effectiveness of training delivery New measure 50% 69% Target met.
 Council maintains a minimum number of trained staff to intermediate level, to fulfil core Emergency Operations Centre roles 79 50 66 Target met.

-There are no potential significant negative effects identified with this activity.
+There are no potential significant risks associated with this activity.